Sitefinity/mvc-samples/SingleDynamicContent/README.md

 Create custom dynamic content widget for displaying single item
 ======

 The following tutorial demonstrates how to create custom MVC widget for displaying single dynamic content item based on the Feather UI framework.
-The *Single Dynamic Content* widget provide the option to change the dynamic content type and the dynamic content item displayed in it in the designer through build-in [sfDynamicItemsSelector component](http://docs.sitefinity.com/feather-dynamic-items-selector) client component.
+The *Single Dynamic Content* widget provide the option to change the dynamic content type and the dynamic content item displayed in it in the designer through build-in [sfDynamicItemsSelector](http://docs.sitefinity.com/feather-dynamic-items-selector) client component.

 # Install the *Single Dynamic Content* widget